omeka/omeka-s-enduser/docs/index.md

 <div style="padding:62.5% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/241702586?h=aa5b5593c4" style="position:absolute;top:0;left:0;width:100%;height:100%;" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>
 <p><a href="https://vimeo.com/241702586">Omeka S Tour</a> from <a href="https://vimeo.com/omeka">Omeka</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

+**Contributing to the user manual**
+You can find information on how to contribute changes, ask questions, and lodge issues on [the Github repository for this user manual](https://github.com/omeka/omeka-s-enduser){target=_blank}.

+We use external technology, MkDocs, to generate our user manual.
+We are working to make both the manual and our language and images within it more accessible.
+Please get in contact if you have any problems, or suggestions to improve the accessibility of this documentation.